Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Goals

-• Educate participants how potential harm associated with injection substance use and other related activities can be reduced.
+• Educate participants on how potential harm associated with substance use and other related activities can be reduced.
 This includes:

-• Physical injury such as abscesses and damage to veins; and,
+• Physical injury such as abscesses and damage to veins

 • Facilitate access to other health-related services including traditional preventive and primary medical care, as well as alternative healthcare resources.

-• Act to navigate and refer participants to additional substance use treatment programs when requested.
+• Direct and refer participants to additional substance use treatment programs when requested.

-• Help to link participants to behavioral health care and social services such as housing, counseling services, benefit programs, and other supportive services.
+• Link participants to behavioral health care and social services such as housing, counseling services, benefit programs, and other supportive services.

-• Support participants within the parameters of providing professional services.
+• Support participants by providing professional and evidence-based services.

 Services